An equivalence between gauge-twisted and topologically conditioned scalar Gaussian free fields: Introduction

 To obtain the field $\tilde{\phi}_{\sigma}$, rather than just the absolute value $\vert\tilde{\phi}_{\sigma}\vert$, from the field $\tilde{\phi}$ conditioned on $\tilde{\phi}\in\LT_{\sigma}$, one has to additionally apply a deterministic sign flipping procedure across the discontinuity points.
 This is explained in Corollary \ref{Cor bicolor tilde phi}.

 The identity \eqref{Eq ratio partition func} is thus a newcomer to the family of exact identities known to be satisfied by $\tilde{\phi}$.
 We would like to emphasize that Theorem \ref{Thm main pres} does not require at all the graph $\LG$ to be planar.
-However, for planar graphs the subset $\LT_{\sigma}$ is simpler to interpret.
+However, for planar graphs the subset $\LT_{\sigma}$ is simpler to interpret; see Section \ref{Sec interpret} and in particular \ref{Subsec dim geq 3}.

+We provide three different proofs for Theorem \ref{Thm main pres}.
+The first proof is presented in Section \ref{Subsec topo}.
+It proceeds entirely though Gaussian computations at the metric graph level, and in particular does not rely on isomorphism identities between free fields and Markovian paths.
+The second proof, presented in Section \ref{Subsec iso topo}, involves an isomorphism identity for $\tilde{\phi}_{\sigma}$ on the metric graph.
+The third proof relies on the relation between the metric graph GFF and the FK-Ising random cluster model that has been observed in \cite{LupuWernerIsing}.
+Actually, a result analogous to our Theorem \ref{Thm main pres} holds for the FK-Ising model (Theorem \ref{Thm disord Ising}).
+The latter has been communicated to us by Marcin Lis (TU Wien, Vienna) after the prepublication of the first version of this paper.
+We are grateful to Marcin Lis for this.